Kingxukai/linux/Documentation/bpf/linux-notes.rst

 Linux implementation notes
 ==========================

-This document provides more details specific to the Linux kernel implementation of the eBPF instruction set.
+This document provides more details specific to the woke Linux kernel implementation of the woke eBPF instruction set.

 Byte swap instructions
 ======================